 The EFFISAYIL 1 trial is a 12-week, multicenter, double-blind, placebo-controlled, Phase 2 trial in which 53 individuals with a current GPP flare were randomized to spesolimab 900 mg IV or placebo.
-Inclusion criteria were age 18-75 years, history of GPP according to European Rare and

-Severe Psoriasis Expert Net-work (ERASPEN) criteria, and a current moderate-to-severe flare defined as a GPPGA pustulation sub-score ≥2 and ≥5% body surface area (BSA) involvement.
+Inclusion criteria were age 18-75 years, history of GPP according to European Rare and Severe Psoriasis Expert Net-work (ERASPEN) criteria, and a current moderate-to-severe flare defined as a GPPGA pustulation sub-score greater than or equal to 2 and greater than or equal to 5% body surface area (BSA) involvement.
 Individuals received study drug on Day 1.
-All individuals with persistent symptoms at the end of Week 1, defined as GPPGA total score ≥ 2 and GPPGA pustulation subscore ≥ 2 , were eligible to receive an open-label dose of spesolimab 900 mg IV on Day 8.
+All individuals with persistent symptoms at the end of Week 1, defined as GPPGA total score greater than or equal to 2 and GPPGA pustulation subscore greater than or equal to 2, were eligible to receive an open-label dose of spesolimab 900 mg IV on Day 8.
 After this point, those with a reoccurrence of flare could receive a rescue dose of spesolimab.
-Flare recurrence was defined as GPPGA total score increase of ≥2 points after a score of 0/1 had been achieved.
+Flare recurrence was defined as GPPGA total score increase of greater than or equal to 2 points after a score of 0/1 had been achieved.
 Individuals could also receive escape treatment (physician's choice standard of care therapy) if immediate treatment was required during Week 1, or if the individual was not eligible for a rescue dose of spesolimab.
 Individuals receiving escape treatment were considered nonresponders.
 Baseline characteristics included median age 43 years, 60%-83% female, 46%-72% Asian, and generalized pustular psoriasis area and severity index (GPPASI) total score 29.0-27.4.
 Of note, baseline characteristics differed be-tween groups for the proportion of female and Asian individuals as well as GPPASI total score.
-Significantly more individuals on spesolimab than placebo were able to achieve the primary endpoint of GPPGA pustulation subscore 0 at the end of Week 1 (54% vs. 6%, p<0.001).
+Significantly more individuals on spesolimab than placebo were able to achieve the primary endpoint of GPPGA pustulation subscore 0 at the end of Week 1 (54% vs 6%, pless than 0.001).
 Additionally, the key secondary endpoint of the proportion of individuals with GPPGA total score 0/1 at the end of Week 1 also was significantly in-creased with spesolimab compared to placebo (43% vs 11%, p=0.002).
 However, 15 of 18 individuals randomized to placebo received an open-label dose of spesolimab on Day 8.
 Because of this, the planned hierarchical testing of secondary outcomes with endpoints occurring after Day 8 was not possible.
 Instead, these outcomes were reported descriptively.
-In individuals who received ≥1 dose of spesolimab (n=50), GPPASI-75 occurred in 11.4% of individuals at Week 1 and 51.4% at Week 8.
+In individuals who received greater than or equal to 1 dose of spesolimab (n=50), GPPASI-75 occurred in 11.4% of individuals at Week 1 and 51.4% at Week 8.
 Pain visual analogue scores (VAS) decreased 21.3 and 53.4 points on a 100 point scale at Weeks 1 and 8.
 The change from baseline (BL) in psoriasis symptom scale (PSS), a 17 point scale, was -4.0 at Week 1 and -7.0 at Week 8.
-The change from BL in Functional Assessment of Chronic Illness Therapy-Fatique (FACIT-F) increased by 7.0 at Week 1 and 22.0 at Week 8, indicating an improvement in quality of life (QoL).
+The change from BL in Functional Assessment of Chronic Illness Therapy-Fatigue (FACIT-F) increased by 7.0 at Week 1 and 22.0 at Week 8, indicating an improvement in quality of life (QoL).
 Lastly, the GPPGA pustulation subscore 0 outcome was assessed at Week 8 for each subgroup of individuals who received spesolimab.
-The proportion of individuals achieving a score of 0 at Week 8 was 71%, 78%, 58%, and 60% for those randomized to spesolimab (n=35), randomized to spesolimab who received a single dose (n=23), randomized to spesolimab who received >1 dose (n=12), and those randomized to placebo who received open-label spesolimab (n=15).
+The proportion of individuals achieving a score of 0 at Week 8 was 71%, 78%, 58%, and 60% for those randomized to spesolimab (n=35), randomized to spesolimab who received greater than 1 dose (n=12), and those randomized to placebo who received open-label spesolimab (n=15).